sike990/Email_assistant/README.md

     ```

 4.  **Data Setup**:
+    The application uses JSON files for local storage (simulating a database):
-    - `data/mock_inbox.json`: Contains the sample emails.
+    - `data/mock_inbox.json`: Sample email data.
-    - `data/prompts.json`: Stores user-defined prompts.
+    - `data/prompts.json`: User-defined system prompts.
-    - `data/new_compose.json`: Stores drafted emails.
+    - `data/new_compose.json`: Storage for your drafted emails.

 ## How to Run

-Run the Streamlit application:
+Launch the application using Streamlit:
 ```bash
 streamlit run app.py
 ```

-The application will open in your default web browser (usually at `http://localhost:8501`).
+The app will open automatically in your default browser at `http://localhost:8501`.

 ## Usage Guide

-### Inbox
+### 📨 Inbox
-- **View Emails**: Scroll through the list of emails.
-Important/Unread emails are highlighted.
+- **Browse & Filter**: Scroll through your emails or use the "Show Unread Only" checkbox to declutter your view.
-- **Open Email**: Click "Open" to view details, extracted action items, and the chat interface.
+- **Deep Dive**: Click "Open" on any email to view its full content, extracted action items, and to start a chat session specific to that email.
-- **Compose New**: Click the "➕ Compose New" button to draft a new email.
-Enter a prompt (e.g., "Invite John to the party") and let the AI write the body.
-Save it to drafts.
+- **Compose**: Click the "➕ Compose New" button to draft a new email.
+Just give the AI a topic or instruction, and it will handle the writing.

-### Global Agent
+### 🌐 Global Agent
-- Navigate to "Global Agent" in the sidebar.
+- Switch to the "Global Agent" tab to ask high-level questions about your inbox.
-- Ask high-level questions like:
-    - "Summarize the newsletter emails."
+- Example queries:
-    - "Do I have any deadlines today?"
+    - "Do I have any urgent emails from HR?"

-### Draft Replies
-- Navigate to "Draft Replies" in the sidebar to view your saved drafts.
+    - "Summarize the newsletters I received today."
+- The agent remembers the last few messages, so you can ask follow-up questions naturally.

-### Configuration
+### ⚙️ Configuration
-- Navigate to "Configuration" to edit the system prompts for Categorization, Action Extraction, and Auto-reply.
+- Visit the "Prompt Configuration" section to tweak how the AI behaves.
+You can adjust the instructions for how it categorizes emails, extracts tasks, or adopts a specific tone for replies.

 ## Project Structure

-- `app.py`: Main Streamlit application.
+- `app.py`: The main application entry point, handling the UI and state management.
 - `services/`:
-    - `data_manager.py`: Handles JSON file I/O.
-    - `llm_services.py`: Interfaces with Groq LLM.
+    - `llm_services.py`: The core logic for interacting with the Groq LLM.
-    - `utils.py`: Helper functions for parsing LLM output.
+    - `utils.py`: Helper functions for robust parsing and data formatting.
+    - `data_manager.py`: Handles reading and writing to the JSON data files.
-- `data/`: JSON storage for emails, prompts, and drafts.
+- `data/`: Local JSON storage.